Key Clinical Updates in HIV Infection & AIDS: Treatment

 A. Prophylaxis for Complications of HIV Infection

 In general, decisions about prophylaxis of opportunistic infections are based on the CD4 count, recent HIV viral load, and a history of having had the infection in the past.
-In the era prior to antiretroviral treatment, patients who started taking prophylactic regimens were maintained on them indefinitely.
+In the era prior to ART, patients who started taking prophylactic regimens were maintained on them indefinitely.
 However, studies have shown that in patients with robust improvements in immune function—as measured by increases in CD4 counts above the levels that are used to initiate treatment—prophylactic regimens can safely be discontinued.

-Because individuals with advanced HIV infection are susceptible to a number of opportunistic pathogens, the use of agents with activity against more than one pathogen is preferable.
-It has been shown, for example, that trimethoprim-sulfamethoxazole confers some protection against toxoplasmosis in individuals receiving this medication for Pneumocystis prophylaxis.
+Because individuals living with advanced HIV infection are susceptible to a number of opportunistic pathogens, the use of agents with activity against more than one pathogen is preferable.
+It has been shown, for example, that trimethoprim-sulfamethoxazole confers protection against toxoplasmosis in individuals receiving this medication for Pneumocystis prophylaxis.

 1. Prophylaxis against Pneumocystis pneumonia